AccountGo/accountgo/README.md

 Don't miss regular source code updates, join http://accountgo.googlegroups.com

-Also, you can view demo site here (http://accountgo.apphb.com)
+Also, you can view demo site here (http://www.accountgo.ph)

+#THE FUTURE OF THE FRONT-END
+The screenshot below will be the future front-end.
+It is heavily under-development and you could be part of it.
+The project is "AccountGoWeb" and consuming the "Api" project.